 In the case of gifts made by a non-resident alien (that is, not a Filipino citizen), the return may be filed with Revenue District No. 39 – South Quezon City, or with the Philippine Embassy or Consulate in the country where donor is domiciled at the time of the transfer.

 Penalties for late payment

 Same as other taxes, 25% surcharge plus 20% interest per year (under Secs.
 248 and 249 of the Tax Code, respectively).
 If there is fraud, the surcharge shall be 50%.
-You may also pay compromise penalties in lieu of imprisonment (click on the link for the schedule of compromise penalties).
+You may also pay compromise penalties in lieu of imprisonment as discussed in Revenue Memorandum Order (RMO) No. 7-2015 (the schedule of compromise penalties is in Annex A).

 Based on the BIR website, the following requirements must be submitted before the Tax Clearance Certificate/Certificate Authorizing Registration (that is, the document required for the title to be transferred) can be released:

 |2.||Sworn Statement of the relationship of the donor to the donee|

 |3.||Proof of tax credit, if applicable|